Azure environments requirements checklist

 For the Data Warehouse service, you must only use an app-based credential, which requires the Contributor role to create a new service principal.
 For more information about creating an app-based credential for the environment you want to use for the Data Warehouse service, see Create an app-based credential.
 If you need to change your environment credential, see Change environment's credential.
 Both of these references are in the Management Console documentation.

-3. App must have the Contributor role at the subscription level
+3. App must have the Contributor role

 4. Created Azure app must have access to the storage account used during environment registration